bdai6/my_website/content/authors/nick-beckwith/_index.md

  - Grad Students
 ---

 Nick Beckwith is a 1st year PhD student in the ECE department of UW-Madison.
-He received his B.S. degree from University of Wisconsin-Madison in the area of computer engineering.
+He received his B.S. degree from University of Wisconsin-Madison in the area of computer engineering in 2019.